Purchases made through my links help support this website, at no additional cost to you. Details.

 (If I had more time, I might.
 With just two non-weekend days left in the month, it’s probably not wise to leap into a second zine marathon.)

 Reviewing the zine I created in the past day or so… it’s actually pretty good, for a first-time challenge.

-Here’s what I learned in the process:
+Here’s what I learned during the 24-hour zine project: